Traffic and their proportionality to number of articles or volume of content

 Question: Those who have active and significant traffic blogs can please share their experience of website traffic as compared to the amount of content they have created.

 P.S.
-I understand this can be generalized not all 200 articles will have millions of traffic, but I am trying to get some real insight on content creation and their proportionality to the traffic.
+I understand not all 200 articles will have millions of traffic, but I am trying to get some real insight on content creation and their proportionality to the traffic.